oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 ## Task 5: Installing the Cline for VS Code Extension

+> **NOTE:** You may skip to Step 3 of this task, Cline has been pre-installed for you (applies to LiveLabs-provided workstation's only).

 1. Return to the VS Code Extensions tab and search for the Cline extension.

    ![13-searching-for-cline-vs-code-extension](./images/lab-2/13-searching-for-cline-vs-code-extension.png " ")